Parliamentary constituencies in London: 1918 to 1950

-Under the Representation of the People Act 1918 the parliamentary boroughs corresponded to the London boroughs created in 1900, with each borough, or division thereof, being represented by one MP.
+Under the Representation of the People Act 1918 the parliamentary boroughs corresponded to the metropolitan boroughs created in 1900, with each borough, or division thereof, being represented by one MP.
 The City of London continued to be represented by two MPs despite the very small size of its electorate.
 The number of MPs was increased from 59 to 62.

 For representation by party, see sections 1918 to 1931 and 1931 to 1950.